Date of Award

 This study offers new understandings and insights into the literacy practices of students and how those practices are connected to the negotiation of their identities, agency, and relationship trajectories.
 It calls for future longitudinal studies that may determine further ix nuances to the relationship between literacy practices and student identity formation as well as studies that look closer at the impact of identity exploration in the ELA classroom on students gaining deeper knowledge of the ELA curriculum and the differences in how male and female students may take up identity exploration

 Jones, William K., "Zine Culture: Identity & Agency Trajectories in an ELA Classroom" (2017).
-Doctor of Education in Secondary Education Dissertations.
+(HIDDEN) Doctor of Education in Secondary Education Dissertations.
 7.